vain0x/milone-lang/docs/refs/x_ptr_types.md

 Instead, make a module that manipulates pointers that provides only safe API to use.
 (Such module is called safe-wrapper or abstraction.)
 Linear types help such design.

+### Legacy Misuse of `obj` Types

+The codebase might still contain incorrect use of `obj` due to the change of its semantics.

+In previous version of the milone-lang, `obj` was one of pointer types that was equivalent to `void const *` in C.
+`obj` was used instead of current `__voidinptr`.

+However, there was a problem that `box` function did't always make a pointer to its argument but just cast it to pointer type when the value type was pointer-sized.
+For example, `Ptr.read (Ptr.cast (box 42un): __inptr<unativeint>)` attempted to read a value from an address `42`, which was definitely error.

+That is, existing `box` function made use of `obj` type more unsafe.
+I decided to add a separate type `__voidinptr` for pointer.